k-yak/JJLC/README.md

 # JJLC
 Javascript Json Live Compression

 JJLC allow you to compress json files.
-It automatically create map with the JSON Schema and save lot of file due to redondance of schema in JSON.
+It automatically create map with the JSON Schema and save lot of size due to redondance of schema in JSON.

 * Very useful to save lot of size when you store json in localStorage.
 * Remove multiple space in JSON